matter-labs/zksync-lite-docs/docs/zkevm/README.md

 Yes!

 Most DeFi and NFT projects will work with no code changes.
-However, in the first version, calls to SHA256 and Keccak256 will be replaced with a circuit friendly hash function automatically by the compiler.
-A few other cryptographic primitives are currently also unsupported, for example ecrecover and the cryptographic precompiles.

 ### How does the UI interact with smart contracts?
 Can I reuse my current frontend?